pupil-labs/pupil-docs/user-docs/pupil-player.md

 Starting with version `v9.13`, Pupil Player is able to calibrate and re-map pupil positions.
 To run the calibration, `Offline Calibration` needs a set of reference positions.
 There two methods to aquire these positions:

 1. `Circle Marker`: Automatic detection of calibration markers within the world video
-2. `Manual Features`: Manual selection of reference points by marking known gaze positions within the world video
+2. `Natural Features`: Manual selection of reference points by marking known gaze positions within the world video

 Data is calibrated and mapped in sections.
 Each section has following properties:

-1. `Calibration Method`: `Circle Marker` or `Manual Features`, see above
+1. `Calibration Method`: `Circle Marker` or `Natural Features`, see above
 2. `Calibration Mode`: `2d` uses polynomial regression, or `3d` uses bundle adjustment calibration
 3. `Calibration Range`: Slice of world frame indices that indicates which reference and pupil positions to use for calibration.
 For example, the calibration range `[500, 701]` will use all reference and pupil positions for calibration that correlate to the world timestamps with indices 500 - 700
 4. `Mapping Range`: Slice of world frame indices that indicates which pupil positions will be mapped to gaze positions.